hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 ## Obtaining A Minor Release

 It is generally recommended to follow the newest version possible, provided your codebase is compatible with that version.
-You can fetch all supported versions (except for HHVM3.30.x) by adding that version to `/etc/apt/sources.list`.
+You can fetch all supported versions (except for HHVM 3.30) by adding that version to `/etc/apt/sources.list`.
 The syntax you need is:

 `deb https://dl.hhvm.com/<%operating system%> <%operating system version%>-<%major%>.<%minor%>`

-So in order to get HHVM4.8 on ubuntu bionic (18.04) you would use `deb https://dl.hhvm.com/ubuntu bionic-4.8`
+So in order to get HHVM 4.8 on ubuntu bionic (18.04) you would use `deb https://dl.hhvm.com/ubuntu bionic-4.8`

-You will automatically receive patches such as HHVM 4.8.1, but your won't upgrade to HHVM4.9 and up.
+You will automatically receive patches such as HHVM 4.8.1, but your won't upgrade to HHVM 4.9 and up.

-In order to get HHVM3.30 use:
+In order to get HHVM 3.30 use:
 `deb https://dl.hhvm.com/ubuntu bionic-lts-3.30 main`
 This is how lts release were previously released.